brownradical/horiseon/README.md

 ![screenshot of bottom section of Horiseon website](./assets/images/read-me-pic-2.png)

 ## View updates
-*To view the website live, go to: https://brownradical.github.io/horiseon/ or
+* To view the website live, go to: https://brownradical.github.io/horiseon/ or
-*To open Github repository files on a browser, go to: https://github.com/brownradical/horiseon.git
+* To open Github repository files on a browser, go to: https://github.com/brownradical/horiseon.git

+## Suggestions
+The following are suggestions for the website that can increase accesibility and business growth:
+* Privacy Policy
+* Further content on services offered
+* Dynamic and mobile support
+* Interest form
+* Further CSS styling